ome/omero-documentation/contributing/team-communication.rst

 Trac
 ----

+.. note:: The team is increasingly moving away from Trac and towards using
+    Trello, especially for managing 'story'-level items, documentation and testing.

 The Trac server is available under https://trac.openmicroscopy.org/ome and uses your LDAP account for authentication.
 Trac is used to record all tickets and allows hierarchical groups of “tasks” in “requirements” and “stories”